vic-ma/howtodismantle.github.io/_posts/2025-08-08-Hub-Flows-II-Cache-Me-If-You-Can-Data-Distribution-for-SAP-Capacity-Data.md

 ## Consume the data

-It's easy to imagine how the connected clients would query the cached data.
-A regular client at a workplace would just query the data and filter it according to their workplace name.
+Now, a Peakboard instance in a workplace can query the data from the Hub list, and then filter it based on their workplace name:

 ![image](/assets/2025-08-08/100.png)

-We can also imagine how a plant monitoring dashboard would query the data.
-In that case we don't want to see each single operation, but aggregate all the capacity values and group it by workplace.
-The next screenshot show the aggregation on top of the raw data that is coming from Hub List.
+And a Peakboard instance running a plant monitoring dashboard can also query the data from the Hub list.
+In this case, it doesn't want every single operation.
+So, it aggregates all the capacity values and groups them by workplace.

 ![image](/assets/2025-08-08/110.png)

-As long as the raw data is re-freshed on a regular basis, different kinds of clients can consume and process it.
-That's the main idea behind of what we built.
+As long as the raw data is refreshed on a regular basis, all kinds of clients can consume and process it.
+That's the main idea behind what we built.

 ## result and conclusion